 Figure 1: Core processing tools that have made the ANTs package one of the most popular neuroimaging toolkits.
-Fundamental processing tasks such as image registration, template generation, bias correction, denoising, intensity-based segmentation, and joint label fusion are extremely well-performing software components which have been utilized for neuroimaging tasks such as brain extraction and cortical thickness estimation.
+Fundamental processing tasks such as image registration, template generation, bias correction, denoising, intensity-based segmentation, and joint label fusion are first-in-class software components which have been utilized for neuroimaging tasks such as brain extraction and cortical thickness estimation.
 The target applications of these core tools have an immediate analog for lung-specific tasks such as lung and lobe segmentation.

-sight ToolKit in providing an optimal software framework for building scripts and programs specifically for neuroimaging.
-For example, the following core neuroimage processing algorithms have been made available through our ANTs toolkit (complete with online self-contained examples with developer-tuned parameters) and have been used extensively by the community:

-• brain normalization [55, 56] (https://github.com/stnava/BasicBrainMapping),

-• brain template generation [22] (https://github.com/ntustison/TemplateBuildingExample),

-• skull-stripping or brain extraction [13, 57] (https://github.com/ntustison/antsBrainExtractionExample),

-• prior-based brain tissue segmentation [55] (https://github.com/ntustison/antsAtroposN4Example),

-• cortical thickness estimation [13, 58] (https://github.com/ntustison/antsCorticalThicknessExample),

-• brain tumor segmentation [23] (https://github.com/ntustison/ANTsAndArboles), and

-• cortical labeling [46, 52] (https://github.com/ntustison/MalfLabelingExample).

-All of these tools have been wrapped in easy-to-use, well-documented shell scripts which facilitate the processing of large studies.
-Functionality includes compatibility with the major cluster systems (e.g., SLURM, SGE, and PBS).
-We have developed similar scripts targeting lung analyses which have begun to find widespread use by lung research groups:

 • intra-modal lung registration [12] (https://github.com/ntustison/antsCtLungRegistrationExample),